mudkipscience/rail_roulette/README.md

 Please keep in the mind I will most likely forget to keep the above up-to-date.
 Check the code yourself if it's been a few commits since I messed with this README.
 If anyone except me is even reading this.
 I wanna be thrown into a wall by chimera Falin ouuuhghbbghghhh

 ### Releases:
-Standalone .exe releases are generated using the following pyinstaller command: `pyinstaller --noconfirm --onedir --console --name "Railway Roulette"  "rail_roulette.py"`
+Standalone .exe releases are generated using the following pyinstaller command: `pyinstaller --noconfirm --onedir --console --name "Rail Roulette"  "main.py"`

 ### Screenshots: